-High Intensity Interval Training (HIIT) involves performing an all-out, exhaustive physical effort for a short time followed by a short, sometimes active, recovery.
+High-intensity interval training involves performing an all-out, exhaustive physical effort for a short time followed by a short, sometimes active, recovery.
 Intervals of aerobic HIIT have been shown to increase VO2max compared to continuous aerobic training, even though HIIT workouts take less time to complete.
-Furthermore, s 2013 Journal of Strength and Conditioning study found that four weeks of HIIT rowing burned more body fat than traditional rowing.
+Furthermore, a 2013 Journal of Strength and Conditioning study found that four weeks of HIIT rowing burned more body fat than traditional rowing.

 Effective HIIT training will help you torch calories, build lean muscle, lose fat, improve heart health, push your limits, and increase efficiency.
 But while the benefits of HIIT are plentiful, there are still some myths about this type of training that, if followed, can hinder your performance.
 Find out the truth behind these five common HIIT misconceptions to perform your intervals perfectly.

 You don’t need 60 or even 30 minutes for an effective workout.
 The idea behind a good high-intensity workout is to go all out; think sprint vs. jog.
 When the length of your “high-intensity” workout approaches 30 minutes, intensity will diminish.
 Next time you plan your HIIT session, instead of going for 30 minutes straight, break down work down like this:

 Work: 5 minutes

 If running outdoors is your thing, replace a 5K jog with eight 400-meter sprints at a track to reap the benefits of HIIT.

 All exercises are well-suited for HIIT = false

 Not all exercises should be used for HIIT training.
 To achieve true high intensity, use full-body movements that tax your cardiovascular system and build strength endurance.
 For example, burpees, kettlebell swings, dumbbell snatches, kettlebell clean and presses, sprint intervals on the rower, or hill sprints.